Kkevsterrr/geneva_website/content/about/_index.md

 ---
+title: "About Us"
+featured_image: "test.jpg"
-title: "How it Works"
+description: "How it Works"
-description: "The last theme you'll ever need.
-Maybe."
 ---
-Welcome to my blog with some of my work in progress.
-I've been working on this book idea.
-You can read some of the chapters below.